kpimarianenko/millionaire/README.md

 After that, a page with the application will open in your browser.
 If this did not happen, copy the link to the local server from the terminal and paste it to the search bar of your browser

 ![](https://res.cloudinary.com/skybox/image/upload/v1604364308/%D0%91%D0%B5%D0%B7%D1%8B%D0%BC%D1%8F%D0%BD%D0%BD%D1%8B%D0%B9_vtnj35.png)

+### How to play
+1. Press 'Start' on the main screen
+2. Read the question on the top of the screen.
+Choose the answer you think is correct.
+Click on it
+3. Wait until the game reveals you correct answer (2.5 seconds by default)
+4. Wait until the game shows you the next screen (1.5 seconds by default).
+If your answer was correct you will be redirected to the next level, otherwise, you will be redirected to the final results screen.